tsliwowicz/crayon/README.md

 Crayon
 ======

-(readme.md update in progress, 2013-07-25).
+(readme.md update in progress, first commit & last update on 2013-07-25).

-* Crayon is a complete monitoring and charting solution for large scale applications.
+* Crayon is a _complete_ monitoring and charting solution for large scale applications.
-* Crayon is an open source contributed by [Taboola][] and will remain free forever.
+* Crayon is an _open source_ contributed by [Taboola][] and will remain free forever.
 * Crayon is a stack which consists of [NodeJS][] as server, [MongoDB][] as storage and [dyGraphs][] as charting control.
 * Crayon is a smooth migration from old school monitoring systems such as [Munin][] (and soon [Graphite][])
-* Crayon is unique in many ways.
-Some of its features are unavailable in most of today's modern monitoring systems.
+* Crayon is _unique_ in many ways beyond its stack.
+Some of its features are unavailable in most of today's modern charting systems.

 [Taboola]: http://www.taboola.com
 [NodeJS]: http://nodejs.org